Selecting a language will automatically trigger the translation of the page content.

 Long-stay visa (stay of more than 3 months to 1 year)

-Verified 25 January 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 04 January 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-To enter and stay in France for more than 3 months, an alien must hold a long-stay visa (type D).
+To enter and stay in France for more than 3 months, a foreigner must hold a long-stay visa (type D).
 This visa is granted by the French consular authorities.
 It is issued most often for education, work or family reasons.
-Several types of long-stay visas exist depending on the reason for the stay, the duration of the stay and the intention to apply for a residence permit in order to settle permanently in France.
+Several types of long-stay visas exist depending on the reason for the stay, its length and the intention to apply for a residence permit to settle in France on a long-term basis.

-A visa is a sticker affixed by the administration of a country to a person's passport in order to allow them to enter and stay for a specified period.
+A visa is a sticker affixed by a country's administration to a person's passport to allow him or her to enter and stay for a specified period of time.

-If you are an adult, you must apply for a long-stay visa even if your nationality waives your short-stay visa.
+If you are an adult, you must apply for a long-stay visa even if your nationality does not require a short-stay visa.

-There are different types of visas depending on the reason and duration of your stay and your intention to settle in France.
+There are different types of visas depending on the reason and length of your stay and your intention to settle you in France.

 FYI

-it also allows you to move around (without any other visa) in the whole space Schengen, subject to not exceeding 90 days during its period of validity.
+it also allows you to move around (without any other visa) in the whole area Schengen, provided that it does not exceed 90 days during its period of validity.

-Long-stay visa valid for residence (VLS-TS): valid for 4 to 12 months
+Long-stay visa as residence permit (VLS-TS): valid for 4 to 12 months

-This visa says VLS-TS, is valid as a residence permit and you will not need to apply for a residence card in the prefecture upon your arrival in France.
+This visa, says VLS-TS, is valid as a residence permit and you do not need to apply for a residence card in the prefecture as soon as you arrive in France.

-You are concerned in particular in the following cases:
+This applies in particular to the following cases:

 • Student